 After a futile attempt to find another mover a day before the end of the month, I was able to find a trusty 10 foot U-Haul.
 I had sworn that after spending 5 years of university moving every other 4 months for my co-op jobs I would save my back and treat myself to movers.
 They have all the gear to do it quickly and it has worked great for me many times since.
 However, not this time.
 We were doing it manually.
 Fortunately, as it turns out, our friends had come to pick up little bits of furniture so we only had about 10 large boxes and some odds and ends.
 Looking back, the movers would have probably laughed at us.
 Nevertheless, move out was painless, everything into storage and our previous life locked up for another day.

 Our departure on July 7 came without a hitch, off to Calgary and to the Stampede.
 What an amazing experience!
-We loved it and wrote about it here.
 After a nice break seeing Cecily’s parents in Alberta we were headed to my mom’s house in London, Ontario for 2 weeks rest before our July 27 launch day.

 When we arrived in London, my mom was in the thick of preparing for her retirement party, it became the focus of our next few days.
 She had ordered a giant 900sqft party tent for the back yard and we had just finished decorating when I totally screwed up.
 I was practicing flying my drone in the front yard and decided since the tent was so big I could get an aerial shot inside!
 I turned off the safety and headed down the narrow path to the back yard.
 Once in the tent I got a great shot but then the low battery alarm started ringing.
 Time to land.
 As I was landing, the “Return To Home” function took over control of the aircraft.
 I frantically tried to cancel the procedure but with a mind of its own, ZIP it flew right into the metal bar on top of tent and CRASH 10ft straight to the ground.
 Droni Mitchell, our affectionately named DJI Mavic Air had died thanks to my poor judgement and piloting with the safeties off.
 Good thing I had DJI’s insurance on it but now we had another problem.
 We were leaving in 6 days, and there was no way that I would be able to ship the repaired drone abroad since we would be jumping around with no fixed location.
 I made the decision to buy another Droni Mitchell the second.
 Need those shots!